Ahmed-Memar/Segment-images/teste.md

 gl-sast-report.json
 ```

+- `apigeelint-results.json` contains the merged ApigeeLint findings;
+- `apigeelint-stderr.log` contains technical messages generated during the
+  scan;
-`gl-sast-report.json` is published as a GitLab SAST report.
+- `gl-sast-report.json` contains the findings converted to GitLab SAST format.
+Then it is published as a GitLab SAST report.

 After the pipeline completes, open its **Security** tab to review the
 findings.